-Learning a correlation between surprise or pride and exploratory behavior involved all three modules of the proposed system (depicted in Fig. \ref{Fig:part_d}) and constituted the main phase of our cognitive experiment.
-A separate set of data with partially adulterated labels (\ref{Fig:part_b}) was made available to the task-oriented model, for classification at instance-wise steps mediated by the actor-critic combo.
-Here, an item is first picked randomly and processed to generate a corresponding label.
-Despite predictions matching real image content, the partial adulteration of dataset labels entails a portion of unavoidably incorrect predictions.
-Confidence in these is, nonetheless, considerable due the initial phase training process, meaning the system is able to experience both successful classification as well as incur high-confidence errors.
+Learning a correlation between surprise or pride and exploratory behavior involved all three models: {the task-oriented, actor, and critic models.
+Since the first is already trained and highly confident in its predictions, its weights are frozen and used for forward passes only.
+To~start,} the set of MNIST with partially adulterated labels {is} made available to the task-oriented model for~classification at instance-wise steps, which are mediated by the actor--critic module. {This means an} item is first picked randomly and processed to generate a corresponding label.
+The~adulteration of labels ensures that a portion of the predictions is unavoidably incorrect.
+Still, confidence remains high due to the initial training process {and weight freezing}.
+The~system is {now} able to experience both successful classification as well as incur high-confidence errors.
 Such circumstances induce emotional variation in accordance with the formulae described previously.
-This information is then considered by the actor, based on which it will decide how much more of the content depicted in the randomly picked image should be analyzed subsequently, if any.
-Processing of this later batch results in further emotional variation, whose comparison with single instance states can yield insight into emotional progression during the cognitive task, in addition to its relationship with exploratory fluctuation overall.
+This information is {inputted to} the actor, which will decide how much data of the same type should be analyzed subsequently {(i.e., explored), using the output rate to compute a batch fraction}.
+Processing of this {fraction} results in further emotional variation. {Its} comparison with single-instance states can yield insight into emotional progression during the cognitive task, in~addition to its relationship with exploratory fluctuation~overall.

-Both the emotional state of the system and the corresponding actor-derived exploratory rate are taken in by the critic module for adequacy assessment.
-This process is largely dependent on whether or not the chosen rate improves the system's condition by contributing towards its objective.
-The latter is specified indirectly in terms of the reward provided, which varies analogously to common human functioning.